ntustison/ANTsRNetExamples/README.md

 ## Set-up

+(see note in Misc. about when to plug in/turn on eGPU)

 1. [Put together Titan XP and Aikito node](https://becominghuman.ai/deep-learning-gaming-build-with-nvidia-titan-xp-and-macbook-pro-with-thunderbolt2-5ceee7167f8b)
 2. [Install web drivers and GPU support](https://egpu.io/forums/mac-setup/wip-nvidia-egpu-support-for-high-sierra/)
 3. Install NVIDIA toolkit and cuDNN